Don't you feel awesome when you finally find a way to organize a little area inside your home?!

 Then, with my son's help, we brought it up to the laundry room and slid it in place.

-We made sure it was level before driving a couple of screws from the inside of the cabinet and onto those two studs on the front part of the walls.
+We made sure it was level before driving a couple of screws from the inside of the cabinet into those two studs on the front of the walls.

 Here's a better angle at how it looked after adding lattice molding all around.
 The lattice covers the gaps all around and gives it a finished look.